Countdown: the Ten Best Photographs of 2016

 1 – The English Wadden Sea

 Morecambe Bay in northwest England looks a bit like the Dutch and German Wadden Sea.
 Also here at low tide large areas are dry.
 One difference is that on the other side of the bay there are no low duned islands but the mountains of the Lake District.
 In this favorite photo of my Pre Brexit Tour, late May, early June, we see the foothills of those mountains vaguely on the horizon.
 The zen like image looks like an abstract painting.
 I totally ignored the Rule of Thirds here because the heavens and the earth are equally interesting.
 A smooth sea with large black sand flats.
-A piece of mud sculpture on the lower left.
+Some piece of mud sculpture on the lower left.
 A single cloud with its reflection and in between a few glowing pixels: the last lifesign of the setting sun.
 And in the middle the only living being: a water bird.